-Additional details, mechanical drawings and assembly information regarding these structures are available in reference 6 and 7.
-High power tests of both Cu and Mo brazed structures have been performed at the SLAC's Accelerator Research Department (ARD) that is carrying out advanced high gradient researches for future colliders.
+Additional details, mechanical drawings and assembly information regarding these structures are available in Refs.
+[6, 7].
+High power tests of both Cu and Mo brazed structures have been performed at the SLAC's ARD that is carrying out advanced high gradient research for future colliders.
 In this contribution we will present the results of the high power tests of the vacuum brazed copper section.
 Results of a molybdenum brazed section and of a copper electroplated section will be discussed in a forthcoming publication.